vinhlh/apolloud/README.md

 ## Contributing
 - `yarn dev` to compile automatically.

-- Run `yarn run` to run the app whenever you need.
+- Run `yarn start` to run the app whenever you need.